 An elder may have made the changes to his/her will or power of attorney because of his/her shifting preferences.
 However, if the elder was deceived, coerced, manipulated, or influenced to sign the will or change their power of attorney, this is a form of financial abuse.

-Financial abuse, or financial exploitation, is “improperly or illegally using another individual’s funds, assets, or property”, according to the Nursing Home Abuse Guide.
-Changing the victim’s will to benefit the abuser or fraudulently changing obtaining the power of attorney are both forms of financial abuse.
+Financial abuse, or financial exploitation, is “improperly or illegally using another individual’s funds, assets, or property,” according to the Nursing Home Abuse Guide.
+Changing the victim’s will to benefit the abuser or fraudulently changing obtaining a power of attorney are both forms of financial abuse.

 Any nursing home patient is susceptible to elder abuse, regardless of their mental/physical health, familial involvement, and level of supervision.
 However, according to the National Committee for the Prevention of Elder Abuse, the following factors increase the risk of victimization:

 - Lack of familiarity with financial matters

 Financial abuse is commonly committed by people who care for or have control over a nursing home resident such as family members, children, close friends, and facility caregivers.
 People who wish to prey on the elderly may become caregivers to gain access to the patient.

 Coercing/manipulating an elder into changing their will or power of attorney are two forms of financial abuse.
 Other types of financial abuse include: